Envoy Powers One Million Safe Returns to the Workplace with Envoy Protect

 To sign up for Envoy Protect, please visit: https://envoy.com/products/protect-employee-safety/

 If you're a customer who is interested in joining the Envoy Desks beta, sign in here to join the waitlist.
-If you're not yet an Envoy customer but are interested in the Desks program, please contact us.
 If you're not yet an Envoy customer but are interested in the Desks program, please apply here.

 About Envoy